haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/prod/config-reference-var-name.md

 1. Determine the scope.

-	Find the scope in the [database](#deploy-system-vars-scopes) as discussed in Step 1: Find the website or store view scope value.
-(You can also find the value in the Admin as shown in the the [table in Step 2: Set global, website, or store view variables](#cloud-system-vars-sys).
+	Find the scope in the [database](#deploy-system-vars-scopes) as discussed in 步骤1.
+Find the website or store view scope value.
+(You can also find the value in the Admin as shown in the the [table in 步骤2.
+Set global, website, or store view variables](#cloud-system-vars-sys).

 	For example, the scope might be `CONFIG__WEBSITE__DEFAULT`.
 2. The rest of the variable name is `SHIPPING__ORIGIN__COUNTRY_ID`.